 Fix 3: Stop Using Proxy Server on Mac Under Network Settings

 Normally People are using a Proxy server in the case of slow networks and boost internet speed.
-Sometime Proxy server used for broke the security.
+Sometimes Proxy servers are used for breaking the security.
 So, go with the below network settings.

 - From the top Mac menu, Click on Apple Logo.